-Using the growth accounting identities, the nation's output growth can be decomposed into the contributions of labor input, capital services, and multifactor productivity growth.
-In the most recent business cycle (2007-2018) the deceleration of the nation's output growth was mainly driven by the deceleration in MFP growth in addition to a modest deceleration of industry’s use of capital services.
-The charts that follow illustrate the drivers of the economic slowdown in output growth over the last two business cycles by examining the contributions of 8 aggregate sectors that encompass the private business economy.
+Using the growth accounting identities, the nation's output growth can be decomposed into the contributions of labor input, capital services, and total factor productivity growth.
+The large TFP and labor input declines among industries in 2020 led to an overall decline in output growth for the private business sector.
+The charts that follow illustrate the drivers of the economic slowdown in output growth over a select time-period by examining the contributions of 8 aggregate sectors that encompass the private business economy.

 Data For Charts

 The negative contribution of total factor productivity growth to private business output decline of -3.38 percentage points in 2020 was widespread across the economy.
 Six of the eight sectors were a drag on economic growth compared to only 4 sectors slowing output in 2008-2009.
 While manufacturing led the decline in TFP contribution to output during the Great Recession, we see that services were the primary sector contributing to the decline in TFP and output.

 During the years of the Great Recession in 2008-2009, services TFP growth had a small positive contribution to private business output growth.
 However, in the most recent year, services TFP growth led to the decline of TFP by contributing -1.75 percentage points to the private business output decline.
 This negative shift is a result of the health care and social assistance industry (-0.62 percentage points) and the air transportation industry (-0.55 percentage points), which were the main downward drivers.
 See the data on all 61 industries.